-She and Dr. Lopes then chose gastric sleeve surgery, which is a restrictive operation where the surgeon removes a large portion of the stomach, creating a thin vertical sleeve-shaped stomach pouch that is about the size of a banana.
+Based on the advice of her surgeon, Kathleen chose gastric sleeve surgery, which is a restrictive operation where the surgeon removes a large portion of the stomach, creating a thin vertical sleeve-shaped stomach pouch that is about the size of a banana.
 With a smaller stomach, patients will feel full a lot quicker.
 This means that bariatric patients must make a lifelong commitment to changing how and what they eat in order to lose weight.

 “The hospital and bariatric surgery program was great,” Kathleen said.
 “They gave me all the support and guidance I needed.”

 Now Kathleen says her life is back on track and, after losing 120 pounds, her sleep apnea is gone and her blood sugar is well within normal limits.
 Her children say she is like a “new mom” and they now love to go bicycling together as a family.

 Kathleen says her only regret is why she didn’t do this sooner, since it’s changed her life in so many ways.